• Skip to primary navigation

 brushing glaze on duck

 1. Once the internal temperature reaches 165°F, remove the duck from the oven.
-Remove the thermometer, cover with aluminum foil, and let rest for 15 minutes.
+Remove the thermometer, cover loosely with aluminum foil, and let rest for 15 minutes.
 Carve the duck and serve with the remaining sauce on the side.

 duck out of oven